gavinservai/go-microservice-boilerplate/README.md

  6. Search for `aws_elasticache_cluster`.
 Add the value of `cache_nodes.0.address` to your clipboard.
  7. In the project source directory, create a file called `task_revision.json`, pasting the contents of `task_revision_example.json`.
 Paste the value in your clipboard into the REDIS_CLUSTER_ADDRESS.
  8. Use `terraform show` to obtain the `repository_url` from `aws_ecr_repository.hello-repository`.
 Update the appropriate value in the `task_revision.json` file.
 Do not include the leading `https://`.
 Setting up the `task_revision.json` file is necessary for deploying service updates in the future.

  > **Note:**
 > The `terraform.tfstate` and `terraform.tfstate.backup` files that are generated should be kept (and likely committed to version control).
 These are necessary to iterate on the infrastructure of the service.
+> **Note:**
+> A Release Deployment must be run for the actual service to run on the infrastructure, as the Docker image must be pushed to the repository, and the service updated.

 ### Updating the Infrastructure
 1. Make changes as desired to `deployment/infrastructure.tf`